koch-tobias/master-thesis/README.md

 The current options to test and/or deploy the models are a streamlit website, which ist hosted on github, and a REST-API, which is hosted on an AWS server. </br>
 The streamlit website is only used for testing, debugging, and getting feedback of the department/users. </br>
-The Rest-API developed with FastAPI and virtualized with docker is developed for production and will addressed via a Catia macro. </br>
+The REST-API developed with FastAPI and virtualized with docker is developed for production and will addressed via a CATIA macro. </br>
-At the moment, the input for the models is an excel file of the structure tree of a selected vehicle with all car parts and the relevant metadata.
+The input for the models is an excel file of the structure tree of a selected vehicle with all car parts and the relevant metadata.
 The output is a json-file, which contains the identified car parts with the part number, the original designation and an uniform name.

 Example Output:
 ```